mtravers/wuwei/README.md

 May be run at the demo site: [http://wuwei.name](http://wuwei.name)

+For a real application, take a look at [BioCyc Smart Tables](http://biocyc.org/groups).

 ## Credits

   WuWei was written primarily by Mike Travers, originally under the sponsorship of CollabRx, Inc.